ouspg/cloud-containers-aimodels-documentation/README.md

 ## ⏳ Quickstart Guide

+## ⏳ Quickstart Guide

-Quickstart development with these steps to build, containerize, and deploy your own AI model using best practices.
-This guide is designed to be generalizable to similar cloud/container/AI projects using the mentioned technologies. **full-stack RAFT example included!**
+Want to skip the tutorials and get right into action?
+Quickstart development with these steps to build, containerize, and deploy your own AI RAG system using best practices.
+This guide provides a hands-on example and is designed to be generalizable to similar cloud/container/AI projects using the mentioned technologies.

+- Final Project Demo Video
+- 📝 Project Plan
 - Project layout and basic setup
 - Model development and exporting
 - Implementing RAFT API
 - Full-stack app development
-- Containerizing the API with Docker
+- Test the full app
 - Deploying the full-stack to Rahti (OpenShift)
-- Next steps

 > Jump to [`quickstart/`](quickstart/) to get started.